 Using the Rec.
 709 color profile in Premiere Pro:

-Please note that, changing the assigned profile will change the appearance of color in the media everywhere it is used in your project and will result in colors being rendered differently in your exports.
+⚠️Please note: Changing the assigned profile will change the appearance of color in the media everywhere it is used in your project and will result in colors being rendered differently in your exports.
 Only do this if you really know that you need to.

 Progressive vs. Interlaced

-Both 1080p and 1080i are 1920 x 1080 pixel resolution.
-The difference is in the image composition.
-The P stands for "Progressive Scan" and describes that every single image consists of a full frame.
-The I stands for "Interlaced" and indicates that the images are sent as fields.
+Both 1080p and 1080i have a resolution of 1920 x 1080 pixels.
+The difference is in how the images are composed.
+"P" in 1080p stands for Progressive Scan meaning each image is a complete frame.
+"I" in 1080i stands for Interlaced meaning the images are sent as separate fields.

 How to deinterlace a video in premiere pro?

 3. Select Always Deinterlace, which will scan and deinterlace all footage in the timeline

 ⚠️ Please note: Deinterlacing footage may take a significant amount of time to complete.

 💡 What's next?
 Once you're done with the above checklist, see how to upload your video to a project: Upload new files to projects